kv772/Accenture1D_AIStudio/README.md

 ---

-**Acknowledgments:** Thanks to Accenture and Break Through Tech AI for this opportunity and guidance throughout the project.
+**Acknowledgments:** Special thanks to Accenture and Break Through Tech AI for this opportunity and guidance throughout the project.